GannettDigital/photoshop-exporter-jsx/Readme.md

 The script outputs files based on rules in the configuration for each file, contained in the smart-selection.jsx file.
 New configurations can be added there, as per the technical documentation below.

 -------------

+##Technical Introduction
+There are three core files that are used to create the image processing experience: smart-selection.jsx, smartProcess.jsx and CreateAlliPhoneIcons.jsx.
+* **smart-selection.jsx**: The configuration interface into the library.
+Under normal use-cases, any changes to how the library is used should be done in this script.
+It lists valid files that can be processed, lists a series of configurations for both iOS and Android for each valid file type, and triggers the UI selection process and subsequent file processing steps.
+* **smartProcess.jsx**: This file takes a source file, prepares it for processing, and eventually triggers the processing.
+* **CreateAlliPhoneIcons.jsx**: This file contains the image output settings, and actually does the image processing.

 ###Minimal Configuration Object Syntax
 This configuration will save a 76x76 image called `Icon-76.png` in a folder `./iOS/square` relative to the source psd.